 Another thing is some artists use the best overdrive pedals as a volume boosts for these devices can also increase the tube amp’s gain, and it does so whilst retaining the amp’s original tone.

 However, how they react to solid-state amps depends on the amp itself: some solid-state amps will actually give you a softer sound when you turn on the overdrive, while others will deliver the volume boosts.

 You must know that there are clean boost pedals that amp the volume of your guitar without coloring the tone.

 Distortion pedals and OD pedals can work great together.

 On the contrary, a distortion pedal produces a hard-clipping phenomenon, which gives dissonant and enharmonic overtones.

 “Enharmonic overtones” is another way of describing overtones that are dissonant with the notes you’re playing.
 This is why playing chords with lots of distortion doesn’t sound very good.
-And it’s also why you should play power chords or single notes when you engage a distortion pedal.
+And it’s also why you should play power chords or single notes instead when you are using this type of pedal.

 Still, distortion sounds are fuller, more complex, and more powerful.
-In fact, distortion pedals give hard rock and metal genres their particular tone.
+In fact, these pedals give hard rock and metal genres their particular tone.

 Use of distortion pedals